Take a look at the indulgent and delicious seven course tasting menu at the Michelin starred Olive Tree restaurant in Bath.

 Under chef Chris Cleghorn, the Olive Tree is turning out phenomenal food with an emphasis on high quality seasonal produce.

-And the excellence at the Olive Tree was recently recognised when it received its first Michelin star in 2018.
+And the excellence at the Olive Tree was recently recognised when it received its first Michelin star in 2018 (an accolade retained through to 2022).
 It is currently the only Michelin starred restaurant in Bath.

 I was recently invited to try out the ‘Seven’ tasting menu, which as you might expect, comprises seven delicious courses.
 There’s also a ‘Five’ menu if you prefer, as well as gluten-free, dairy-free and vegan menus.